Bachelor's Degree in Computer Networking & Security

 Popular Career Choices

 The skills IT experts possess are in high-demand with the numerous organizations that rely on such technology to run successful operations.
-The U.S. Bureau of Labor Statistics (BLS) reports that employment for information security analysts, network architects and web developers is expected to increase by 22% between 2010 and 2020 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reports that employment for information security analysts is expected to increase by 37% between 2012 and 2022, while computer network architects should see job growth of 15% during that same time period (www.bls.gov).
 Completion of a bachelor's degree program equips graduates for many different job roles in computer network support and security.
 Some popular career choices include:

 - Database administrator

 In May of 2012, the BLS estimated that information security analysts received an average yearly salary of $89,290.
 Computer network architects earned an average of $94,000.